Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Pimsleur lessons primarily focus on audio practice.
 Each lesson begins with a 30-minute audio exercise, and is then followed by several short reinforcement drills.

-How much does Pimsleur German cost?
+How much is Pimsleur German?

 Pimsleur offers two plans for their German program: the Premium plan (which gives you access to German materials) for $20 per month, or the All Access plan (which provides access to all Pimsleur languages) for $21 per month.